rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MPT: You will get social-media blowback if you put this out without enforcement. e.g. People on social media right now are pointing out how few women are here.
 Do not put that document out without an enforcement body.

 AWB: I wasn't suggesting putting a document out anywhere except up to ECMA for additional feedback.
-We can have enforcement in it, just note that they might disagree
+We can have enforcement in it, just note that they might disagree.

 MPT: Can we get consensus for Istvan/ECMA to review?
 On the document as-is.